 Another cause of decreased libido is depression.
 Unfortunately some of the medications used to treat depression can also be responsible for suppressing the libido.
 For those men and women suffering from severe depression, psychotherapy is recommended as most men can be treated with therapy and with medications that will restore their libido.

 A loss of sexual desire may be a result of the normal aging process that affects most middle-aged men.
-As man reaches the “golden years” his erections may occur less rapidly, he may need more direct genital stimulation to achieve an erection, and his erections may be less firm or rigid.
-These normal changes may cause a man to avoid sex, thereby reducing the couple’s sexual frequency.
+As man reaches the “golden years” his erections may occur less rapidly and he may need more direct genital stimulation to achieve an erection and his erections may be less firm or rigid.
+These normal changes may cause a man to avoid sex reducing the couple’s sexual frequency.
 It is important to realize that the presence of any sexual dysfunction, whether it be a problem with erections, rapid ejaculation, orgasm, or painful intercourse, is likely to result in a loss of sexual interest.
 When the sexual dysfunction has been resolved, the sexual desire returns to normal.

 Even stable relationships can lose their sexual allure when intimacy has been placed on the back burner and other aspects of the relationship such as work and other social obligations have been given a higher priority.

 Seldom can a man sustain the sex drive of a teenager or a man in the first year of his marriage.
 But it is reasonable for a man to maintain a sex drive that meets his needs and the needs of his partner.
 For those men who have a problem, contact your physician and he/she can help you put the “gleam back in your eye.”